Chapter 8: React Implementation with Hooks

 export type { GreenhouseListData, GreenhouseData };This ViewModel uses a factory pattern (createReactiveViewModel) instead of manual instantiation.
 The factory creates both the Model and ViewModel from a configuration object.
 This approach reduces boilerplate when you have many similar ViewModels.

-The result is the same: a ViewModel that exposes observables and commands for CRUD operations.
+The result is the same: a ViewModel that exposes signals and commands for CRUD operations.

 8.7 Advanced Patterns: Custom Hooks for ViewModels